ESKYoung/shields-io-visitor-counter/CONTRIBUTING.md

 By default, Travis CI will only deploy commits with Git tags.
 We work on the assumption that tags are also releases, so Git tags are only applied for releases, and vice versa.
 Tags/releases are named according to [semantic versioning][semver].

-Travis CI builds the application on Linux Python 3.6+, but only macOS Python 3.7-3.8 due to difficulties installing different Python versions on macOS Travis CI builds.
-See the [`.travis.yml`](./.travis.yml) for further details.

 [application]: https://shields-io-visitor-counter.herokuapp.com
 [detect-secrets]: https://github.com/Yelp/detect-secrets